fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 * Relies on CloudFormation
 * Optimization: Package dependencies into source code to avoid EC2 to resolve them
 * 1 environment runs 1 app version
+* Use Packer to create your own customize machine images

 ## CICD